dao-xyz/peerbit/README.md

 ## Networking and VPCs
-Distributing content among untrusted peers will be unreliable and not resiliant to malicious parties that takes over the network by participating with multiple nodes.
-To mitigate this you can launch you program in a "VPC", which is basically a network of nodes that trust each other.
+Distributing content among untrusted peers will be unreliable and not resilient to malicious parties that take over the network by participating with large amount (>> min replicas) of nodes and shutting them down simultaneously (no way for the original peers recover all lost data).
+To mitigate this you can launch your program in a "VPC", which is basically a network of nodes that trust each other.

 To do this, you only have to implement the "VPC" interface:
 ```typescript